 Requirements may change, so please visit the website for the most up-to-date instructions related to the licensing application process.
 Other special licensing requirements such as education, experience, examinations, and insurance may be required.
 Check the state licensing website for specific details.
 Also, check out the Private Investigator’s Licensing Handbook.

 Once you get licensed, we recommend joining an industry association.
 Private Investigation industry associations are a great way to network with other investigators and stay in touch with industry changes.

 - Michigan Council of Private Investigators – This association provides helpful resources for aspiring and experienced private eyes.

-- Michigan Contract Security Association – This association works to enhance professionalism in the security industry through the establishment of standards, the promotion and promulgation of ethics and education, and to engage the political process for the good of the private detective industry.
+- Michigan Contract Security Association – This association works to enhance professionalism in the security industry by establishing standards, promoting and promulgating ethics and education, and engaging the political process for the good of the private detective industry.

-- Hire a Private Investigator Agency – To hire a private investigator in Maine, please visit our worldwide directory of investigation agencies.
-Our directory may also help you find an agency to sponsor your training and certification efforts, and help you comply with state licensing requirements.
+Contact a Private Investigator Agency – To contact a private investigator in Maine, visit our worldwide directory of investigation agencies.
+Our directory may also help you find an agency to sponsor your training and certification efforts and help you comply with state licensing requirements.

 Training Resources – Improve your chances of obtaining a license in Wisconsin by completing a degree or certification program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed.